isomerpages/moe-sst/index.md

   innovators, The SST Way
 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
-notification: Please note that the General Office will be closed for the entire day on Wednesday, 10 September 2025.
+notification: Please note that the General Office will closed for the entire day on Wednesday, 10 September, as all staff will be participating in the school's Corporate Social Responsibility event.
+We are excited to be giving back to the community.
+Thank you for your understanding.
 sections:
   - hero:
       background: /images/Hero Banner/Homepage_Banner_04.jpg